 Once a mission begins, players alternate activating a single figure or squad of figures.
 Each figure receives two actions to move, attack, open doors, investigate crates for useful supplies, or rest to recover strain and damage.

 When you choose to move a figure, it gains an amount of movement points equal to its speed, and can spend them at any point during its turn, allowing your figures to open doors and keep running, or fire a blaster before ducking behind a corner.
-In addition to gaining movement points, the heroes in campaign missions can exert themselves further by taking strain.
+In addition to gaining movement points, heroes in campaign missions can exert themselves by taking strain.
 Taking strain allows your hero to move additional spaces or trigger special abilities.

 As you move and attack in the campaign game, crates located around the battlefield can provide your heroes with a variety of helpful items.
 You may find grenades to throw at encroaching Imperial squads, bacta infusions to heal your wounds, or comlinks to radio false alarms.
 If you can’t find the healing equipment you need in crates, however, your heroes may need to rest.
 Resting removes strain and damage, but it takes precious time away from battling Imperial soldiers and attaining your objective.
 You must balance the necessity of rest against the need to push on before the Imperial player brings new squads of enemies against you.